sntakirutimana72/ToDoList/README.md

-# React App Template
+# TODO-List App

-A React app template that consists of linter configurations and other additional boilerplate code.
-Built with HTML5, CSS, JavaScript &amp; React.
+A TODO-List app allows user to perform various actions like creating a task, updating a task, and removing a task.
+User generated data get stored in a browser storage using **localstorage** API for later use.

 ## Built With